 GeneCards Summary for CHEK1 Gene

 CHEK1 (Checkpoint Kinase 1) is a Protein Coding gene.
 Diseases associated with CHEK1 include Ataxia-Telangiectasia and Breast Cancer.
-Among its related pathways are DNA Double-Strand Break Repair and Circadian rhythm pathway.
+Among its related pathways are HTLV-I infection and Integrated Breast Cancer Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 UniProtKB/Swiss-Prot for CHEK1 Gene